virtualagc/virtualagc/Rope-Module Dump Library/README.md

 ![sunrise](sunrise.gif)

 But admittedly, this brief test probably does not exercise all of the repaired memory locations, so a more-intensive validation would be desired.

+## 1003733-021-BlockI-Sunrise45+-B28-BadStrand6Parity.bin

+See also:  1003133-20-BlockI-Sunrise45+-B28-BadStrand7_BrokenCore167.bin, 1003133-20-BlockI-Sunrise45+-B28-Repaired.bin.

+Source:  Larry McClynn.

+Software:  Sunrise 45, 69

+Flaws:  Strand 6 has bad parity, but no other flaws are known.

+This module, though having a different part number, contains the same software revision, Sunrise 45/69, as the previously-dumped module 1003133-20-BlockI-Sunrise45+-B28-BadStrand7_BrokenCore167.bin.
+(See preceding section.)
+The flaws in that preceding module had already been corrected, and presented as 1003133-20-BlockI-Sunrise45+-B28-Repaired.bin.
+That repaired module is identical to the present module, other than the bad strand 6 parity in the present module.
+Thus while bad parity is a correctable error, there is no need to actually perform such a correction on the present module, because 1003133-20-BlockI-Sunrise45+-B28-Repaired.bin already contains the full correction.

+What's notable, however, is that while some of the corrections previously made to 1003133-20-BlockI-Sunrise45+-B28-BadStrand7_BrokenCore167.bin were straightforward and uncontroversial &mdash; namely, the bad strand 7 of that module &mdash; there had been 8 additional corrections made due to the broken core 167 which while *very likely* correct, were nevertheless made with less confidence than the corrections to strand 7.
+Whereas the current module *validates all of the corrections originally made to core 167* in that earlier module.

+Thus 1003733-021-BlockI-Sunrise45+-B28-BadStrand6Parity.bin provides a very welcome double-check of all corrections previously made to 1003133-20-BlockI-Sunrise45+-B28-BadStrand7_BrokenCore167.bin, and we can now have a much higher degree of confidence in the recovery of Sunrise 45 and Sunrise 69.

 ## 1003733-071-BlockI-Sunrise69-B22-BadBit2.bin, 1003733-071-BlockI-Sunrise69-B22-Repaired.bin